Hey, I'm Ave.

 Cycling Adventures

-Smart trainer adventures - exploring virtual worlds one pedal stroke at a time
+Exploring the world one pedal stroke at a time

 My longest adventure so far?
 0 km through the - a ride that taught me the same lesson as tackling complex coding challenges: pace yourself, enjoy the journey, and trust that persistence pays off.
-Some of my best debugging breakthroughs have actually happened during long climbs through those virtual routes.
+Some of my best debugging breakthroughs have actually happened during long climbs through those cycling routes.

 Every route is a new story: racing through Milano time trials, climbing Swiss mountains, exploring Belgian cobblestones that pro cyclists know by heart.
 It turns out that cycling and coding share the same fundamental truth - both require showing up consistently, especially when motivation is low.